rsdoiel/gameset/roll.1.md

 # SYSNOPSIS

-roll DICE_ROLL_EXPR [DICE_ROLL_EXPR ...]
+roll DICE_NOTATIOJN [DICE_NOTATION ...]

 # DESCRIPTION

-roll parses the dice roll expressions and models the rolling of the dice described by the expressions.
+roll parses the [dice notation](https://en.wikipedia.org/wiki/Dice_notation)and models the rolling of the dice described by the notation.
-Dice roll expressions are forms by an integer (number of dice) the letter "d" followed by an integer (number of sides) and optionally follow by a plus or minus and integer which is treated as an offset.

 roll is part of the gameset collection of game programs.

+## DICE NOTATION

+Dice notation is formed by an integer (number of dice, A) the letter "d" followed by an integer (number of sides, X).
+The dice description can optionally be followed by a plus or minus and an integer (L) expressing the offset.
+The offset if present will be applied to the result of the dice rolled.
+The roll program displays the dice notation used, the rolls and offsets if applied along with the total results.
+The dice notation forms are as follows.

+AdX
+: roll A number of dice with X sides, "3d4", "2d6", "1d8"

+AdX+L
+: roll A number of dice with X sides add L, "3d4+1", "2d6+2", "1d8+3"

+AdX-L
+: roll A number of dice with X side substract L, "3d4-1", "2d6-2", "1d8-3"

+# OPTIONS

+-t
+: show only the roll total

+-help
+: display help

+-version
+: display gameset version

 # EXAMPLE